-Union County College students who enroll in the Dual/Joint Admissions Program with Union County College and Rutgers University should be guaranteed admission as juniors provided they have completed an Associate degree and fulfilled the necessary criteria.
+Union County College students who enroll in the joint admissions program with Union County College and Caldwell College should be guaranteed admissions as juniors provided they have completed an Associate Degree and fulfill all the necessary criteria of the dual admissions program.

-The College of St. Elizabeth
+College of St. Elizabeth

 The College of St. Elizabeth will reserve a place for Union County College students enrolled in the joint admissions program for a Bachelor of Science in Business Administration or the Bachelor of Arts in Justice Studies.
 The student will be enrolled in a parallel program, and will be accepted with full junior standing.
-The student must complete the Associate degree under which they were accepted at Union County College and fulfill the criteria of the joint admissions program.
+The student must complete the Associate Degree under which they were accepted at Union County College and fulfill the criteria of the joint admissions program.